google/koladata/docs/koda_v1_api_reference.md

     schema: The schema to use for resulting DataSlice.
     max_threads: maximum number of threads to use.
     ndim: Dimensionality of items to pass to `f`.
+    include_missing: Specifies whether `f` should be applied to the missing items.
+By default, the function is applied to all items including the missing. `include_missing=False` can only be used with `ndim=0`.
     **defaults: Keyword defaults to pass to the function.
 The values in this map may be kde expressions, format strings, or 0-dim DataSlices.
 See the docstring for py_fn for more details.